 The Company has exposure to property price risk based on its fixed assets and leasehold assets.
-The property risk charge increased during the year due to leasehold improvements.
+The property risk charge decreased during the year due to impairments to leasehold assets.

 Currency risk

 The Company operates in the Republic of Ireland and in Northern Ireland.
 Accordingly, its net assets are subject to foreign exchange rate movements mainly linked to movements in the Euro / Sterling exchange rate.
 If the value of the Euro strengthens then the value of non-Euro net assets will decline when translated into Euro and aggregated.